Andrew Batt-Rawden : Associate Artist

 Andrew Batt-Rawden (b.1984) is a Sydney (Australia) based performance and sound/music artist with an interest in human nature, natural environment and technology.

 He's also held artistic directorships with new music festival Aurora Festival (2011-2012) and new music collective Chronology Arts (2006-2014), as well as curated new music events for the Vivid @ Seymour program (2012-2014) and artistically directed the Bellingen Music Festival (2012-2014).
-In addition to his music training, he's attended various workshops in performance art including with Andrew Morrish (2017), Sarah Dowling (2017), Dean Walsh (2018), and Rosalind Crisp (2018), as well as open classes at Strut and Sydney Dance Company, independent dance classes in Sydney and Legs On the Wall.
+In addition to his music training, he's attended various workshops and classes in performance art and dance.
 Highlights of his composition career include commissions by The Song Company (2013, 2015, 2017) for a number of tours, a collaboration with Sarah-Vyne Vassallo and DirtyFeet for Morphic (2013), a collaboration with visual artist Wendy Sharpe and the Sydney Art Quartet (2017) that saw him posing as a nude life model whilst the quartet premiered his work 27, the USA tour of his work Love Spiral (2017) for Jocelyn Ho and the release of his first album Seven Stations (also the debut album released by Hospital Hill) which was a collaboration with poet Chris Mansell and the singers of Halcyon Ensemble (2014).
 In 2019 he also released his second album Adventurous Bodies which is a collection of tracks he has written for physical theatre and dance.

-He has performed short and full-length duos with his parnter, acclaimed choreographer Dean Walsh (Exile Nothing 2017, Death and Dying Festival 2018, Vivid Festival 2018), a full length duo as Flœk with Benjamin Hinchley (Proxima 2018) as well as numerous short-length solo performance works.
+He has performed short and full-length contemporary performance shows (at varying degrees of development), solo (PACT's Salon 2019), with acclaimed choreographer Dean Walsh (Exile Nothing 2017, Death and Dying Festival 2018, Vivid Festival 2018), and Benjamin Hinchley (Proxima 2018) as well as numerous short-length solo performance works.

-In addition to his creative career Andrew also teaches creativity and composition through movement and sound for students of varying ages and abilities (junior school through to adults including those who identify as living with disability), participates in governance, consulting and management roles for arts and community organisations and is a queer and environmentalist activist.
+In addition to these projects, Andrew also teaches creative agency and composition through movement and sound for students of varying ages and abilities (junior school through to adults including those who identify as living with disability).

 ||28 (string quartets with live electronics) (2013)||Commissioned by The NOISE.|